 Prior work has indicated that both biological/genetic (Gregory and Eley 2007) and environmental mechanisms (e.g., maternal anxious attachment perceptions; Costa and Weems 2005; maladaptive parenting practices; Wood et al. 2003; parental modeling of anxiety and avoidance; Fisak and Grills-Taquechel 2007), may account for the observed association between parent and child anxiety.

-A parent's cues on how to manage stress has even been shown to reduce cortisol in children:
+A parent's cues on how to manage stress have even been shown to reduce cortisol in children:

 Parental cues have also been shown to decrease amygdala activity in both humans 55 and in rats.
 60

 Not to rub it in further...there can even be effects during pregnancy and shortly after from mother.

 However, children of mothers reporting increased anxiety during pregnancy showed slower growth of both the left and right hippocampus over the first 6 months of life.

 We promise we'll have better news in the second half of the article..stay with us!

 But definitely put a checkmark next to the hippocampus.

 Think of trauma as a burst of stress:

 Childhood maltreatment experiences may lead to poorer communication between the hippocampus and prefrontal cortex in girls and boys, but poorer communication between the amygdala and prefrontal cortex in girls only,